 An advocate of contemporary music, Dr. Dickey has commissioned new works, including Elaine Fine’s Little Suite for Euphonium Solo and her Sonata for Tuba and Piano, Zachery Meier’s Azure Roads, Ricardo Arbiza’s La Battala Finale, as well as consortium projects affiliated with Holben Publishing.
 In March 2013, he gave the United States premiere of Francois Glorieux’s Concerto for Euphonium with the Washington State University Wind Ensemble.
 Later this year, Dr. Dickey will release another album of new music with the In Motus Quartet, a professional tuba-euphonium quartet comprising artist-teachers from around the United States.

-Dr. Dickey holds a Doctor of Music degree from Northwestern University as a student of tuba pedagogue Rex Martin.
-He also studied wind conducting with Mallory Thompson.
+Dr. Dickey completed a Doctor of Music degree from Northwestern University as a recipient of the prestigious Eckstein Scholarship.
+He was a student of tuba pedagogue Rex Martin and also studied wind conducting with Mallory Thompson.
 Dr. Dickey earned a Master of Arts degree from the University of Iowa under John Manning, the founding member of the Atlantic Brass Quintet.
-He received a Bachelor of Music degree, summa cum laude, from Eastern Illinois University as a student of Allan Horney.
+While a graduate assistant, Dickey received the Outstanding Teaching Assistant Award in the College of Arts and Sciences.
+He holds a Bachelor of Music degree, summa cum laude, from Eastern Illinois University as a student of Allan Horney.
 Dr. Dickey performs on a Miraphone 5050T Ambassador euphonium and a Miraphone 281 Firebird tuba.
 He holds memberships in the International Tuba-Euphonium Association, the College Music Society, the National Association for Music Education, and the National Association of Collegiate Wind and Percussion Teachers.